szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1.0 =
+Fixed Gravatar sizing not saving.
+Changing the way excerpts are shown in Gutenberg.
+Added the ability to change taxonomy location.
+Content can now be centered in the Grid view.
+Added border, padding, and background style options in Gutenberg block.
+Added color options for text in Gutenberg block.

 = 2.0.7 =
 Added the ability to trim the excerpt length.
 Reduce the file size of the Gutenberg block script using a new build technique.